tensorflow/examples/lite/examples/image_classification/raspberry_pi/README.md

-# TensorFlow Lite Python classification example with Pi Camera
+# TensorFlow Lite Python image classification example with Raspberry Pi.

-This example uses [TensorFlow Lite](https://tensorflow.org/lite) with Python on a Raspberry Pi to perform real-time image classification using images streamed from the Pi Camera.
+This example uses [TensorFlow Lite](https://tensorflow.org/lite) with Python on a Raspberry Pi to perform real-time image classification using images streamed from the camera.

-Although the TensorFlow model and nearly all the code in here can work with other hardware, the code in `classify_picamera.py` uses the [`picamera`]( https://picamera.readthedocs.io/en/latest/) API to capture images from the Pi Camera.
-So you can modify those parts of the code if you want to use a different camera input.
+At the end of this page, there are extra steps to accelerate the example using the Coral USB Accelerator, which increases the inference speed by ~10x.

 ## Set up your hardware